StroepWafel/VirusTotal-Discord-Bot/readme.md

 1. In your application, go to the "Bot" section in the left sidebar
 2. Click "Add Bot" and confirm
 3. Under "Privileged Gateway Intents", enable "Message Content Intent"
-   - This is required for the bot to read message content and attachments
+   - This is required for the bot to read message content and detect URLs
 4. Copy the bot token (you'll need this later)
    - Keep this token secret!
 Never share it publicly